suwesh/Multi-core_SentimentEngine/README.md

 3)	Change the folder path variable in the engine.py python source file: folderpath = r'C:\Users/suwes/SentimentEngine/' for the running system and execute engine.py. (run: python engine.py in terminal opened in same directory as folderpath).
 Python should be pre-installed in this directory.
+Also change the "class" variable of the article content in the extract_urltext() function with the class of respective webpage.
-4)	After the program completes its execution, the output excel file named “Output.xlsx” is generated with specified structure format in the same directory.
+5)	After the program completes its execution, the output excel file named “Output.xlsx” is generated with specified structure format in the same directory.

 Required dependencies(python liberaries):
 •	multiprocessing